Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 ## Doing runs
 [hr_major]

-This is the section of the guide where I explain the strategies that are used, we will be talking about Marisa because she is the best and most common shot.
-I will show the current World record from stages 1 to 6 and explain by voice the strategies used, I will then write down tips and suggestions for lower-level scoring. keep in mind that the suggestions can still be hard to work with, and I don't feel like giving more tips than that, because at that point the routes would become extremely specific and you might as well work on your own route that you find comfortable, using the knowledge that can be learnt here.
+This is the section of the guide where I explain the strategies that are used. we will be talking about Marisa because she is the best and most common shot.

+ I will show the current World record from stages 1 to 6 and explain by voice the strategies used.
+I will then write down tips and suggestions for lower-level scoring. keep in mind that the suggestions can still be hard to work with, and I don't feel like giving more tips than that, because at that point the routes would become extremely specific and you might as well work on your own route that you find comfortable, using the knowledge that can be learned here.
+ I also recently added (can be found below the world record run breakdown) my commentary of an 8B run sample made by player MyonKT, of a run that makes use of very consistent and safe strategies.
 Before I can do that though I have to talk about one thing.

-Stages 4 to 6 follow a very similar resources route (bombs usage, suicide spots, etc) in most kinds of runs, However, stages 1 to 3 may have a very different resources route depending on your preference.
+Stages 4 to 6 follow a very similar resource route (bomb usage, suicide spots, etc) in most kinds of runs, However, stages 1 to 3 may have a very different resource route depending on your preference.
-The important thing is knowing that you want to enter stage 4 with 3/4 bombs and don't lose more than 1 life. once you know that, you can start choosing where to bomb in stages 1 to 3.
-Usually, players follow one of these 3 options:
-1. stage 2 suicide
+The important thing is knowing that you want to enter stage 4 with 3/4 bombs and don't lose more than 2 lives. once you know that, you can start choosing where to bomb in stages 1 to 3.
+Usually, players follow one of these 3 options: 1: stage 2 suicide    2: Kutaka suicide    3: no suicide before stage 4.
-2. Kutaka suicide
-3. no suicide before stage 4.

-I'll explain them all below:

-1. This option allows for easier stages 1 2 3, dumb 4 bombs into stage 1 and suicide on stage 2 to replenish bombs and bonus tokens for a bonus hyper, and gives you lots of bombs for stage 3.
+1 this option allows for easier stages 1 2 3, dumb 4 bombs into stage 1 and suicide on stage 2 to replenish bombs and bonus tokens for a bonus hyper, and gives you lots of bombs for stage 3.
 Ofc this loses 1 life so it's not the best but it's the basic route.

-2. Most players think this is a bad idea and I can see why, however in my personal experience for me, this has worked best. you trade for a harder stage 1 2 and 3, But Kutaka's fight itself is easier if you can suicide somewhere on it, even if option 1 gives you more bombs.
+2 Most players think this is a bad idea and I can see why, however in my personal experience for me, this has worked best. you trade for a harder stage 1 2 and 3, But Kutaka's fight itself is easier if you can suicide somewhere on it, even if option 1 gives you more bombs.
 I would always make a mistake somewhere on Kutaka back when I was doing stage 2 suicide route, and it would fuck me up badly, this route allows that mistake, score gain was about the same so I wouldn't worry about that.

-3. This leaves the third option which is just getting good and don't suicide to replenish bombs, hold enough bombs for the entirety of stages 1 to 3.
+3 This leaves the third option which is just getting good and don't suicide to replenish bombs, hold enough bombs for the entirety of stages 1 to 3.
 As you can imagine this makes said stages much harder to execute correctly, the reward of a bonus life into the later stages is worth it but not for lower level scoring, I suggest using this only for CS+ runs.

+If you can't keep up with safety and need more bombs, you could allow a suicide in both stage 2 and 3.
+However do keep in mind that going 2 lives behind will lose a good chunk of score in the late game, but as a beginner, it's worth it if it increases the number of runs in the late game.

 With all of that said let's talk about stages: